Raising VO2 Max: Endurance, Performance & Recovery

 It's called VO2 Max.
 V is for Volume, O2 is for Oxygen, and Max is for Maximum.

-VO2 max is literally the maximum amount, or volume, of oxygen that your cells can utilize during intense exercise, before you burn out.
+From a performance view, VO2 max is literally the maximum amount (volume) of oxygen that your cells can utilize to produce energy during intense exercise before you burn out.

-Raising this allows us to raise overall performance, energy, endurance, recovery ability and overall health.
+Raising this allows us to raise overall performance, energy, endurance, recovery ability, and overall health.
+And leads to greater longevity.

-So let’s dive in.
+Let'd dive in.

-RAISING VO2 MAX: AEROBIC EXERCISE & MITOCHONDRIA
+VO2 MAX: AEROBIC EXERCISE & MITOCHONDRIA

 As we’re talking about oxygen, we need to talk about Aerobic exercise.